The Grand Egyptian Museum

 Is the Grand Egyptian Museum open to the public yet?

-GEM has opened partially for guided preview tours and VIP visits, with full public access expected by late 2025.
+GEM currently offers limited guided preview visits, with full public opening expected by late 2025.

 What makes GEM different from the Egyptian Museum in Tahrir?

-GEM is significantly larger, more modern, and showcases complete collections—such as all of Tutankhamun’s artifacts—many of which were never displayed at the older museum.
+GEM is significantly larger and more modern, featuring complete collections—such as Tutankhamun’s treasures—that were never fully displayed in Tahrir.

 Will the Royal Mummies be moved from the NMEC to GEM?